AksharaDondeti/AI_Pharmacy_GGH2025/README.md

 ## Design Idea and Approach
 The AI Pharma system combines an LLM-powered pharmacist agent with a PostgreSQL drug database, Tesseract OCR for prescription scanning, and a Retrieval-Augmented Generation (RAG) model for accurate drug information retrieval.

-- **Version 1** establishes structured data storage, intelligent querying, and OCR for printed prescriptions.
+- **Version 1** establishes structured data storage(postgres), intelligent querying, and OCR for printed prescriptions.
-- **Version 2** expands capabilities with a CNN model for handwritten prescription recognition and a graph database for dynamic drug interaction analysis.
+- **Version 2** expands capabilities with a custom CNN model(CNN+BiLSTM) for handwritten prescription recognition and a graph database(neo4j) for dynamic drug interaction analysis.

 Planned enhancements include robust security measures such as data encryption, role-based access control (RBAC), and compliance with HIPAA/GDPR to safeguard sensitive information.
 Designed for scalability, the system ensures efficient, low-latency responses while maintaining strict privacy standards, optimizing pharmaceutical assistance with greater accuracy and reliability.